 Dormitory

-Depending on where you are studying, there might be a student dorm available for you to stay.
+Depending on where you are studying, there might be be a student house available for you to stay.
 While this might be what you already know best, dorms in Europe and other places aren’t usually the same setup or feel as an American style dorm.

 Pros – Easy to meet people, on or adjacent to campus.